 The global environment is rapidly changing, with ever increasing scrutiny being placed on the management of climate change, sustainable development and protecting peoples’ well-being.
-Australian Grape & Wine has set bold targets for the sector for zero waste and zero emissions by 2050 and net zero direct emissions by 2035.
 Reporting against our environmental and social credentials is an important aspect of protecting our integrity and monitoring our performance towards these targets.
 Our innovative sustainability program Sustainable Winegrowing Australia provides us with a robust and defensible platform to achieve this.

 Our industry’s policy positions reflect the need for all grape and wine producers to practice exceptional environmental stewardship.
 This must be supported by appropriate Government investment, and policies that balance the economic, environmental, and social sustainability of our sector.
 These documents set out those policy objectives that will support the commitments of the sector, whilst maintaining the prosperity of our businesses:

 - Natural Capital

 - Pest and Disease Control